 I started talking to Carter Black, RPh, my compounding pharmacist, about the symptoms I was experiencing, and he suggested that I have my adrenals tested.
 Mr. Black had specialized in hormones for many years and told me that the interventions for adrenal fatigue did indeed work well for many of his patients.

-Sure enough, I had an advanced stage of adrenal fatigue, and the recommended treatments for the adrenal fatigue helped me feel tremendously better!
+Sure enough, I had an advanced stage of adrenal fatigue, and the recommended treatments helped me feel tremendously better!

 The Root Cause Approach to Recovering From Adrenal Fatigue